-I found a paper (PDF) on the University of Washington web site that makes the case for why Christians ought to care about more than just social issues when it comes to politics and elections.
+I found a paper (PDF) on the University of Washington web site that makes the case for why Christians ought to care about more than just social issues.

 Here’s the abstract: